 For an attic or third floor, we run it right through the wall and down the side of the house.
 You’ll barely notice anything inside because all you see is the wall-mounted unit.
 Outside, it looks like a gutter.

 Mini splits are incredibly energy-efficient.
 They use a small fraction of what your average furnace or AC requires.
 So, you’ll add heat and cooling to your third floor.
-But, you won’t add much, if anything, to your electric bill.
+But, unlike baseboard heating, a mini split won’t add much, if anything, to your electric bill.
 And, you can get money back on your installation.

 Ductless Heating and Cooling In Boise, ID